fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 description: "A problem to solve or just a bad idea?"
 tags: [development, design, links, buttons, a11y]
 ---
 You have a “card” component which includes a heading, some text, an image, and a link to the full article, and it’s working great.
-Then along comes a design or UX requirement that the _full card_ (not just the button or link) should be clickable.
+Then along comes a UX requirement that the _full card_ (not just the button or link) should be clickable.
 This is where things get complicated.
 ---

 ## TL;DR

 I was recently faced with this challenge while building a component at work and opted to implement a tailored version of Heydon Pickering’s _Redundant Click Trick_.
 This felt like the best approach, or perhaps more accurately “the lesser of three evils”.
-I’ll be monitoring how that performs, but in light of the knowledge and experience gained carrying out this task I’ve also started politely suggesting to colleagues that – [like Chris Coyier recently suggested](https://css-tricks.com/block-links-are-a-pain-and-maybe-just-a-bad-idea/) – maybe full-card clickable regions are a bad idea.
+I’ll be monitoring how that performs, but in light of the knowledge and experience gained carrying out this task I’ve also started politely suggesting that – [like Chris Coyier recently suggested](https://css-tricks.com/block-links-are-a-pain-and-maybe-just-a-bad-idea/) – maybe full-card clickable regions are a bad idea.

 ## Setting the Scene